YorickColeu/dummyC_Project/README.md

 `cd dummyC_Project`

-* Use the command `make`, it will create an executable called HelloWorld
+* Use the command `make`, it will create an executable called main (or main.exe on Windows)

-* Run the programm using the command `./HelloWorld`
+* Using Linux, run the programm using the command `./main`